Kfar Eldad

 Kfar Eldad (כְּפַר אֶלְדָּד) is an Israeli settlement organised as a community settlement in the West Bank, south of Jerusalem.
-It is administered by the Gush Etzion Regional Council.
+Kfar Eldad is administered by the Gush Etzion Regional Council.
 The settlement is in the vicinity of Herodium and overlooks the Judean Desert.
+The international community considers Israeli settlements in the West Bank, like Kfar Eldad, illegal under international law.

+History
-It is named after Israel Eldad, a Lehi member and Israeli philosopher.

-The population of the settlement is made up of both native born Israelis and Russian immigrants.
-Secular and religious people live side by side in the settlement.
-The settlement was established by families from the nearby Nokdim settlement, and originally served as the site of temporary housing prior to that town's construction.
+Kfar Eldad is named after Israel Eldad, a Lehi member and Israeli philosopher.
+The population is made up of both native born Israelis and Russian immigrants.
+Secular and religious people live side by side.
+The settlement was established by families from Nokdim and served as a temporary housing site prior to that town's construction.

-As of spring 2012, the settlement hosts some 80 families, and notable residents include leading Likud Knesset member Ze'ev Elkin.
+In 2012, the population consisted of 80 families.

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.